AmyDelaney94/Forevergreen_Cacti/README.md

   5. Go to "Config Vars" under the "Settings" tab.
   6. Click on "Reveals Config Vars" and enter the following information:
 	      - CLOUDINARY_URL : add your cloudinary key here.
-        - DATABASE_URL : add the URL from the postgres database.
+        - DATABASE_URL : add the URL from the postgres database**.
         - SECRET_KEY = a secret key for your app.
         - PORT : 8000
         - DISABLE_COLLECTSTATIC = 1 during development (Remove when deploying production!)